Coronavirus vs Reggaemylitis

 Sulphurous music, Dancehall dethroned Reggae in Jamaica.
 Music of the ghetto and the gangsters, this music

-carries strangely the rhythms of the first Jamaican religions in 18th and 19th centuries.
+carries strangely the rhythms of the first Jamaican religions in 18th centuries.
 Worships unknown or despised by most of inhabitants.

 Through images of ceremonies and interviews of the creators of the Dancehall, appears a thirst of spirituality that we find in Jamaican

 Featuring Sly Dunbar, Clevie Browne, Sizzla, Papa Jaro, The Unstoppable Kumina band, Fil Calender and more....
 52' by Stephane Delphin- 2017 DNTZ Productions

 Revival from he was born, "Country" is a Watchman and beat the Kette drum 3 times a day by reciting the 23rd psalm.
 He could predict the future (a thing which refute Rastafari). - sending warnings when "badness" (when criminality happening in the community - Darlinston - Westmoreland.
 Rest in Zion since 2015 at 87 y-old.

 Kumina is an african-Jamaican practice, rooted in Bakongo culture (presently DRC).
 Before the invention of Nyabinghi, it was music practised by the first Rastas

 Clevie Browne began as a teenager : drummer for Lee Scratch Perry, Augustus Pablo then in the Temple : STUDIO 1 aka Mr Coxsone Dodd.
 With his alter ego : Steely Johnson (RIP) Clevie are rated as the Dancehall music REAL foundations .